J-Kallunki/add-pseudo-withjs/README.md

 # add-pseudo-withjs
-Add pseudo content or background with JS and jQuery
+Add pseudo content or background with JS and jQuery without reloading the DOM

 In this example I'll add SVG to pseudo-element background:
 ```javascript